George Lascelles, 7th Earl of Harewood: Opera

-A music enthusiast, Lord Harewood devoted most of his career to opera with his Yorkshire heritage fostering his interest; in March 1949, as a young single man, he had been among the audience at the Leeds Town Hall for a performance of operatic works by the Yorkshire Symphony Orchestra.
+A music enthusiast, Lascelles devoted most of his career to opera, with his Yorkshire heritage fostering his interest.
+In March 1949, as a young single man, he was among the audience at Leeds Town Hall for a performance of operatic works by the Yorkshire Symphony Orchestra.
 By 1950, he had become patron of the orchestra's concerts.
 He served as editor of Opera magazine from 1950 to 1953.
-In February 1950, it was reported that he had launched the magazine at a large party at the London house of Richard Buckle with many music-loving guests in attendance.
-He was director of the Royal Opera House, Covent Garden from 1951 to 1953 and again from 1969 to 1972.
-He served as chairman of the board of the English National Opera (ENO) from 1986 to 1995; Managing Director of the ENO from 1972 to 1985 and was Artistic Director of both the Edinburgh and Adelaide Festivals.
+In February 1950, it was reported that he had launched the magazine at a large party at the London home of Richard Buckle, attended by many music lovers.

+He was director of the Royal Opera House, Covent Garden, from 1951 to 1953 and again from 1969 to 1972.
+He served as chairman of the board of the English National Opera (ENO) from 1986 to 1995, and as Managing Director of the ENO from 1972 to 1985.
+He was Artistic Director of both the Edinburgh and Adelaide Festivals.
 From 1958 to 1974, he was General/Artistic Director of the Leeds Triennial Musical Festival.
 He was Managing Director of the ENO offshoot English National Opera North from 1978 to 1981.
-Lord Harewood served as a governor of the BBC from 1985 to 1987 and as the president of the British Board of Film Classification from 1985 to 1996.
+Lascelles served as a governor of the BBC from 1985 to 1987 and as the president of the British Board of Film Classification from 1985 to 1996.

-He was the author or editor of three books, Kobbé's Complete Opera Book (ed.
-1954, now The New Kobbé's Opera Book, edited with Antony Peattie, latest ed.
-1997; and The New Pocket Kobbé's Opera Book, edited with his step-son Michael Shmith, 2000), The Tongs and the Bones (an autobiography, 1981), and Kobbé's Illustrated Opera Book (ed.
+He was the author or editor of three books: Kobbé's Complete Opera Book (ed.
+1954, later The New Kobbé's Opera Book, edited with Antony Peattie, latest ed.
+1997; and The New Pocket Kobbé's Opera Book, edited with his stepson Michael Shmith, 2000), The Tongs and the Bones (an autobiography, 1981), and Kobbé's Illustrated Opera Book (ed.
 1989).
 He was chairman of Historic Masters, an unusual vinyl record label dedicated to high-quality issues of rare historic 78 rpm recordings of opera singers.
-He was a noted friend and colleague of the late opera diva Maria Callas and is featured in the 1968 EMI documentary The Callas Conversations Vol. I, during which he interviewed Callas at length concerning her career and ideas about opera.
+A friend and colleague of Maria Callas, he appeared in the 1968 EMI documentary The Callas Conversations Vol. I, in which he interviewed Callas at length about her career and views on opera.

 Football

-His other interests included football: he served as president of Leeds United Football Club from 1961 until his death and was president of the Football Association from 1963 to 1972.
+His other interests included football.
+He served as president of Leeds United Football Club from 1961 until his death and was president of the Football Association from 1963 to 1972.

 Public life

-Lascelles was the only person to serve as Counsellor of State without being a Prince of the United Kingdom, serving from 1945 to 1951, then from 1952 to 1956.
-He served as chancellor of the University of York from 1962 to 1967.
-He was ranked number 1355 in the Sunday Times Rich List 2008 with an estimated wealth of £55 million—his magnificent art treasures, held in trust and valued at more than £50 million, and a 3000 acre estate outside Leeds.
-The estate and house, Harewood House, are held by a charity with £9 million of assets, and were not counted as part of his wealth.
+Lascelles was the only person to serve as Counsellor of State without being a Prince of the United Kingdom, holding the role from 1945 to 1951 and again from 1952 to 1956.
+He served as chancellor of the University of York from 1963 to 1967.